MR

 Frequently Asked Questions

-Q: What is the average return for Bitcoin holders over 10 years?
+Q: What is the average return of the Bitcoin HODL strategy over the last decade?

-Q: Why is cold storage important for long-term Bitcoin holders?
+Q: Why is dollar-cost averaging recommended for Bitcoin HODLing?

-Bitcoin HODL Long-term Investing Crypto Strategy On-chain Data
+Bitcoin HODL Long-term Investing Crypto Strategy On-chain Analysis

 ⚠️ Disclaimer: This article is for informational and educational purposes only and does not constitute financial or investment advice.
 Cryptocurrency investments involve significant risk, including potential loss of principal.
 Always conduct your own research and consult a qualified financial advisor before making investment decisions.